 Weight Loss Difficulties with Sleep Apnea

-In the Meantime, Treat Your Apnea Properly
+In the Meantime, Treat Your Sleep Apnea Properly

-All of this means that sometimes eating more vegetables, fruit, and lean protein just isn’t enough to shift your weight downwards.
+Sometimes eating more vegetables, fruit, and lean protein just isn’t enough to shift your weight downwards.
 If you do have sleep apnea and you’re trying to lose weight then you’ll want to consider CPAP therapy (if you aren’t already using a CPAP machine).
 Supplying your body with oxygen throughout the night will help you get the sleep you need and help balance the hormones involved in obtaining a healthy body weight.
 Plus, feeling well-rested means you’ll also have more energy to exercise.

 Overall, what you need to remember is that losing weight could be an important component of treating your sleep apnea.
 But don’t crash diet in an effort to drop the weight.
-Slow and steady lifestyle changes that incorporate more fresh and whole foods are the key to sustainable and permanent weight loss.